Taiwan’s presidential candidates emphasize peace in relations with Beijing

 China has also stepped up military pressure on the island by sending military jets and ships near it almost daily.
 Taiwan’s Defense Ministry this month also reported Chinese balloons, which could be used for spying, flying in its vicinity.

 Differences over Taiwan are a major flashpoint in U.S.-China relations.
-The United States is bound by law to provide Taiwan with the weapons it needs to defend itself.
+U.S. relations with the island are governed by the 1979 Taiwan Relations Act, which makes it American policy to ensure Taiwan has the resources to defend itself and to prevent any unilateral change of status by Beijing.

 Lai -– who tops most opinion polls -– promised to help strengthen Taiwan’s defense and economy if elected.